jeprinz/onlyjs/README.md

 # only.js: Write everything in javascript
-only.js allows HTML and CSS to be generated from a JSON representation, which allows for easy to understand code.
+only.js allows HTML and CSS to be generated from a JSON representation, which allows easily readable and consice code.

 ###HTML
 For example, this HTML: